kiminha01/PoppingPuzzle/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-The images and the background music is from [Pixabay](https://pixabay.com/)
+The images and the background music is from [Pixabay](https://pixabay.com/) and other public domain sources.